DomainDrivenArchitecture/provs/README.md

 fqdn: "myhostname.com"
 node:
   ipv4: "192.168.56.123"   # ip address
-echo: true                 # for demo reasons only - deploy an echo app
+echo: true                 # for demo reasons only - deploys an echo app
 ```

 To add a grafana agent to your k3s installation add the following to the config: